MuciferTheCat/ParkSearcher/README.md

    - Displays user details, active parking sessions, and payment history.
    - Allows users to update their information or end active parking sessions.

-## 6. Backend Services
+## 4. Backend Services

-### 6.1 APIs
+### APIs

-   - API documentation is done in swagger.
+API documentation is done in Swagger and can accessed at `/api`.

-### 6.2 Database
+### Database

     Schema Details: Provide details about the database schema (tables/collections, fields, relationships).
     Data Flow: Explain how data flows between the backend and frontend.

-### 6.3 Error Handling
+### Error Handling

     Document the error codes and their meanings (e.g., 400 Bad Request, 404 Not Found, 500 Server Error).

-### 6.4 Logging

-    Describe the logging setup (e.g., using Winston or another logger) and what types of events are logged.

-## 7. Frontend
+## 5. Frontend

-### 7.1 Components
+### Components

+- `Login`: user can log in to their account
+- `Register`: user can create their account
+- `Search`: map is displayed on the front page of the app.
+User can chose to how to find pakring place: based on their location or by manually entering the prefered city.
+In both cases user can provide search radius around central point.
+- `UserProfile`: user can manage their profile.
+It is devided into two tabs
+  - payments: user can se active (not paid) and no-active (already paid) parkings
+  - active parking: user can manage their active parking.
+They can change end time or immediately end their active parking.
     List major components (e.g., Login, Register, Map, UserProfile, Parking).
     Provide an overview of each component’s purpose and where it fits into the workflow.
+- `Parking`: user can start their parking.
+Start and end time can be modified, default value for start time is current time, default value for end time is one hour later

-### 7.2 Styling
+### Styling

-    Describe how styling is managed (e.g., CSS, Bootstrap).
-    Provide any specific design guidelines or color schemes.
+Styling is done using Bootstrap.
+The following color scheme was used: `https://coolors.co/dbb1bc-d3c4e3-8f95d3-89daff-58504a`.

-## 8. DevOps
+## 6. DevOps

-### 8.1 Local Development
+### Local Development

+- Requirements: Visual Studio Code (or something similar), Docker, Node.js
-   - Clone the repository.
+- Clone Github repository: `git clone https://github.com/MuciferTheCat/ParkSearcher`
-   - Install dependencies using npm install.
+- Install dependencies using `npm install`.
-   - Set up .env files for environment variables.
+- Set up `.env` files for environment variables.
-   - Run services using npm start or Docker.
+- Run services using `npm start`.

-### 8.2 Docker
-   - Install docker desktop.
-   - Login into dockerhub (if you want to rebuild images).

-### 8.3 Deployment
+### Deployment

 - Download kubectl.
 - Download minikube or login into Azure.
 - If using Azure, create a resource group and a Kubernetes cluster.
-   - Deploy each service by executing "helm install <service-name> .\<helm-config-folder-name>\ -f <values>.yaml".
+- Deploy each service by executing `helm install <service-name> .\<helm-config-folder-name>\ -f <values>.yaml`.
-   - Deploy any aditional tools you need with helm (Required: Traefik, RabbitMQ    NotRequired: Prometheus)
+- Deploy any aditional tools you need with helm
+  - Required: Traefik, RabbitMQ
+  - Not required: Prometheus

-## 9. Testing
+## 7. Testing

-   - Move to the folder of the microservice you want to test.
+Testing can be done localy.
+Move to the folder of the prefered microservice and run `npm test`.
-   - Run command 'npm test'.

-## 10. Security
+## 8. Security

-   - Security is done with JWT tokens.
-   - On ceratin routes, there is a security mechanism that does not allow requests without a valid jwt.
-   - We are using Passport.js for that.
+Security is done with JWT tokens.
+On certain routes there is a security mechanism that doesn't allow requests without a valid JWT.
+Passport.js was used for that.

-## 11. Good Practices
+## 9. Good Practices

-   - Using ESLint for preetier code.
+- ESLint was used for prettier code.
-   - Folder Structure: Each microservice is separated into its own folder.
-In its folder there are some important files and then there are folders for model, controller, config and     routes each for their respective file.
-There is also a folder for helm-chart deployment configuration for that service.
+- Each microservice is seperated into its own folder, which contain important files.
+Within each microservice there are seperate folders model, controller, config and routes.
+It also contains folder for helm-chart deployment.
+Frontend is implemented in seperate folder, same for serverless function.
-   - Version Control: The github repository has a master branch and a dev branch.
-Master is meant for production and dev is meant for development.
+- Version Control: the Github repository has master and dev branch.
+Master is used for production and dev is used for development.

-## 12. Future Enhancements
+## 10. Future Enhancements

 - Option for paying directly through the app.
 - Parking space reservation.
 - More customization for user profiles.

-## 13. Appendix
+## 11. Appendix
    - Glossary: JWT - Json Web Token.
    - References:
      - https://github.com/